Skip to content

 How do I complete the online assessments?

-If you application is successful you will receive two emails; one from us saying you have been progressed to the next stage; and one from Equalture (our assessment partner) which will have a link to the assessment.
+If your application is successful you will receive two emails; one from us saying you have been progressed to the next stage; and one from Equalture (our assessment partner) which will have a link to the assessment.
 If you are successful at this stage you will then receive a link to the second assessment.

 Can I do practice assessments?